 - Choose a calm and cosy place.
 Make sure you have the time to listen to the victim if she/he decides to disclose or tell the whole story.

 - It is important to raise a suspicion in a sphere of trust.
 This should happen alone with the victim in a room without disturbance.
 It is useful if the person who talks to the victim has the same sex.
 It is important to be careful and empathetic.

 - Let the victim know that you are there to help.
 Offer a sympathetic ear, and make sure the victim understands you are concerned for her/his safety.
 Don’t rush the process.

 Don’t be judgemental

 - Let the victims know this is a judgment-free conversation.
 Offer your support and provide ways to get help.
 Help them look into available resources.
 If they’re not ready to talk about it, don’t force it.
-It’s important to recognize the right time.
+It’s important to recognise the right time.
 Encouragement helps.

 - Keep your mind objective.
-Don’t take sides or share your personal attitudes, beliefs or thoughts.
+Don’t take sides or share your personal attitudes, beliefs, or thoughts.

-- Always be open, honest, non-judgmental, empathetic and supportive.
+- Always be open, honest, non-judgmental, empathetic, and supportive.

 Be aware of the warning signs